xgfone/ship/README.md

 }
 ```

-You can disable or remove the default collectors like this.
+The default collectors can be disabled or removed like this.
 ```go
 package main